PandahutMushy/BookmarkHostPlugin/Readme.md

 - Enter your web listener's URL in the "BookmarkHost" property of your Unturned server's Config.json file.
 - Enter your server's Steam Login Token (GSLT) in the "Login_Token" property of your Unturned server's Config.json file.

-## Disclaimer:
-- This project is purely instructional.
-It was designed to meet minimum operational requirements.
-- Ideally, you will modify and expand on this implementation, remodeling it to your system's functional and security requirements.

 # Unturned BookmarkHost Web Listener (NodeJS)